 Beth Lieberman, 2019 MiALA Scholarship Recipient North Central Michigan College

 To apply for a MiALA Annual Conference grant, an individual must meet the following criteria:

-MiALA annual dues must be current and paid; and
+MiALA annual dues must be current and paid prior to applying

 Current MiALA Board of Directors and Conference Planning Committee members are NOT eligible to apply.
 Past grant recipients may not apply for another MiALA Annual Conference grant for five years.